brennanb2025/DE300/HW1/README.txt

 Note: you may have to remove existing docker containers if they exist.

-I explained my process in the file, but I'll run through my EDA steps again here.
+I explained my process and justifications in the EDA.ipynb file.

 I noticed the syllabus said to specify pseudocode for my algorithms, but because this was just EDA,